pthub/slate/source/index.md

 The token expires after a period of inactivity i.e. 10 minutes.

-The usual sequence of operations are
+The sequence of operations are

 1. Login API call
 2. Further API calls